-house of space design in peekskill, new york
+house of space design

-black-led – woman/femme-led – queer-led – neurodivergent-led
+radically needs-centered – communal – black-led – woman/femme-led – queer-led – neurodivergent-led

 Public Gatherings: Open To All Groups

-hello from the founder!
+from the founder’s desk

 Realizing art and movement are communication tools to build power, connect, and mobilize, her original artworks are efforts to mobilize people.
 Justina’s dance films Woman Versus (2016) and Black Man in America (2018), both of which were recognized by American Dance Festival’s Movies by Movers, explored the mobilization of women and Black men, respectively.
 For the premiere of Black Man in America, she and her collaborator Vance “Johnny Hobbes” Brown led a celebration of Black men, a magical event where families and friends honored the Black men in their lives through public acknowledgment, dance performances, and conversation.
 Black Man in America received tremendous community support, raising over $21K for the project from over 400 supporters.
 While making her own art, Justina started coaching artists and arts professionals in how to design deeply connecting and liberating experiences.
 Justina is currently developing Raw Movement, which brings people together to experiment with co-creating spaces of deep connection, home, family, emotional safety through collective (movement) practice.